-In Moscow, a quiet antiwar protest with flowers and plush toys
+In Moscow, a Quiet Anti-War Protest With Flowers and Plush Toys

 Shatalov became friends with a tight-knit circle of activists after being thrown into an avtozak, or police van, after a protest in April.
 During the summer and fall, they protested against the mobilization, painted anti-war messages around in the city in chalk and laid flowers at other memorials.

 Shatalov and his friend Anna Saifytdinova, 36, brought flowers together to the statue one recent evening.
 She had four white roses — Russians give an even number of flowers as a tribute to the dead.
 Because one of their friends, a minor, had been detained after placing a picture of the devastated Dnipro building at the base of the statue, Saifytdinova waited until there were no people around so they could not be accused of staging an unsanctioned protest.

 “I already spent eight days in jail for protesting mobilization,” she said.
 “If I am detained again, I face criminal charges.”